Mads Meier Jæger

 Welcome to my website.
 I am Professor of Sociology at the University of Copenhagen.

-My research revolves around intergenerational mobility, social stratification, public opinion, and applied econometrics.
-My research has appeared in peer-reviewed journals such as American Sociological Review, American Journal of Sociology, and Social Forces.
+My research revolves around social stratification and mobility, cultural lifestyles, and applied econometrics.
+I have published in peer-reviewed journals such as American Sociological Review, American Journal of Sociology, and Social Forces.

-I am a member of the Royal Danish Academy of Sciences and Letters and a member of the Independent Research Fund Denmark.
+I am a member of the Royal Danish Academy of Sciences and Letters and was awarded the EliteForsk award in 2020.
+I was a member of the Independent Research Fund Denmark in the period 2015-2020.
+At my department, I'm currently Coordinator for External Funding.